williampollet/presentations/PITCHME.md

 Note:
 What does those 12ish min means ?
 Tip : this is a problem.
 To understand why, let's dig into the context:
  - you just finished your development on your local branch.
 Proud of your code, you push on Github and open a pull request.
- - The output of the CI is negative about 20 mins after you opened your PR.
+ - If the codebase is consequent (which is the case at Kisskiss) you have the output of the CI approximately 20 mins after you opened your PR.
  - 20 min is a long time if you wait and thus it is just about the minimal time you need to concentrate effectively on a task.
- - This chopped process results in a tremendous productivity loss if you have no bypass strategies
+ - This chopped process results in a tremendous productivity loss if you have no bypass strategies: the development

 ---